When Should You Replace the Roof on a Rental Property?

-Sometimes the shingles don’t fall off, but they start curling.
+Sometimes the shingles don't fall off, but they start curling.
 That could result from extreme temperatures, using substandard shingles, or misalignment.
-If this problem only happens occasionally, then you don’t need to worry.
+If this problem only happens occasionally, you don't need to worry.
 But, if it is happening across the entire surface, the roof probably needs to be replaced.

 5. Excessive granule shedding

 Asphalt shingles shed granules throughout their lifetime; this is normal.
 The problem arises if the shingles are shedding granules to the point where they fill the gutters.
 The granules on asphalt shingles contribute to their heat-resisting abilities.
 If excessive granules are shedding, the roof has lost its efficiency, and a replacement is needed.

 A roof that has reached the end of its expected lifespan requires a replacement.
 Roofs in Northern Virginia typically last between 20 and 25 years, depending on the type of roof.
 If your roof has reached the end of its lifespan, even if the structure does not show visible signs of aging, it is better to replace it.
 Doing this will prevent the roof from failing suddenly and causing extensive damage to the rest of the building.